NAME

 port may be specified on the command line, in which

-uses them as the default for future
+case tftp uses them as the default for future

-transfers (see the connect
+transfers (see the connect command below).

 COMMANDS

-is running, it issues the prompt
+Once tftp is running, it issues the prompt

-’ and recognizes the
+‘tftp>’ and recognizes the

 following commands:

-command-name ...- Print help information.
+?command-name ...- Print help information.

-- Shorthand for
+ascii- Shorthand for

-- Shorthand for
+modeascii. binary- Shorthand for

-block-size- Set the block size in bytes for one packet.
+modebinary. blksizeblock-size- Set the block size in bytes for one packet.
 The default value is 512 bytes.
 Valid values are 8 bytes – 65464 bytes.

-host [port]- Set the host (and optionally
+connecthost [port]- Set the host (and optionally

 port) for transfers.
 Note that the TFTP protocol,